Why Parenting With Adult ADHD in Cincinnati Feels Exhausting and How to Cope

 2. Reduce, Don’t Optimize: Maybe you’re not failing because you can’t get things done.
 Maybe there’s too much to do and not enough time.
 Many adults with ADHD succeed when they consider what they can offload or (drum roll) not do at all.
 While this might feel like defeat, it’s not.
 Burning out and breaking down are signs that you might be juggling too much.

-3. Build in Guilt-Free Recovery Time: people with ADHD only have so much energy to give.
+3. Build in Guilt-Free Recovery Time: People with ADHD only have so much energy to give.
 We need breaks and rest time to recharge dopamine stores.
 If burnout and overwhelm are dragging you down, it’s a signal to rest.
 The hard part is not feeling guilty.
 Few people with ADHD recognize that their guilt for downtime is often unwarranted.
 Consider rest a form of preventive medication, rather than a guilty pleasure.
-Your brain will thank you later.
+Your mind will thank you later.

 A Different Definition of “Good Parent”

-While it’s true that ADHD means your brain works differently, that only means you need different types of support.
+While it’s true that ADHD means your brain works differently, that only means you need different types of support to cope.
 The goal isn’t to be the perfect parent (no such thing exists anyway)—it’s to create enough inner calm and self-trust to parent with consistency and emotional availability.
-That means taking care of yourself and getting ADHD friendly systems in place.
-This
+That means taking care of yourself and getting ADHD-friendly systems in place.
+This makes the space for a loving and healthy relationship.

 About the Author